BiCurNet: Pre-Movement EEG based Neural Decoder for Biceps Curl Trajectory Estimation: Proposed methodology

 Brain source imaging (BSI) is performed to select the relevant pre-movement EEG segment prior to feature extraction.
 Numerical Boundary Element Method (BEM) based forward modeling is utilized for this purpose.
 The head model utilizes ICBM MRI template \cite{icbm152} in OpenMEEG \cite{openmeeg} toolbox.
 The spatio-temporal dynamics of brain cortical sources are obtained using inverse modeling.
 In particular, standardized low-resolution electromagnetic tomography (sLORETA) \cite{pascual2002standardized} is utilized to solve the under-determined inverse problem.
 Under the constraint of the smooth source distribution, standardized current density maps are utilized for localization inference.

-Source localization plots for a right hand biceps-curl activity are illustrated in Fig. \ref{sloreta_maps}.
-The analysis shown corresponds to a single-trial of biceps-curl.
-The subject was instructed to focus the vision on fixation cross.
+Source localization plots for a right-hand biceps-curl activity are illustrated in Fig. \ref{sloreta_maps}.
+The analysis shown corresponds to a single trial of biceps-curl.
+The subject was instructed to focus the vision on the fixation cross.
 A visual cue for movement onset was presented at 0 ms. The subject executed biceps-curl activity 410 ms after the visual cue was given.
-A constant activation may be observed in occipital lobe up to 60 ms. The information starts getting transferred to the left motor cortex thereafter.
-All such pre-movement EEG [Fig \ref{sloreta_maps}(c)-(g)] has inbuilt motion trajectory.
+A constant activation may be observed in the occipital lobe up to 240 ms. The information starts getting transferred to the left motor cortex thereafter.
+All such pre-movement EEG [Fig. \ref{sloreta_maps}(c)-(g)] has inherent information of motor execution.

-It may be noted that the left motor cortex region was activated at 220-240 ms [Fig \ref{sloreta_maps}(e)] corresponding to the right-hand biceps-curl activity.
-Motor activity was observed thereafter up to 320 msec [Fig \ref{sloreta_maps}(e)].
-The subject executed biceps-curl activity at 400-450 ms after the visual cue was given.
-It may be concluded that the motor neural information corresponding to the biceps-curl activity is present approximately 250 ms prior to the motor execution.
+It may be noted that the left motor cortex region activation was initiated at 220-240 ms [Fig. \ref{sloreta_maps}(e)] corresponding to the right-hand biceps-curl activity.
+Motor activation was observed thereafter up to 320 msec [Fig. \ref{sloreta_maps}(f)].
+After the visual cue was given, the subject executed biceps-curl activity at 400-450 ms. It may be concluded that the motor neural information corresponding to the biceps-curl activity is present approximately 250 ms prior to the motor execution.
 This information is utilized for selecting the time-lag window for elbow joint-angle trajectory.
-The selected EEG data was utilized for the training and testing of the proposed neural decoder.
+The selected EEG data was utilized to train and test the proposed neural decoder.